Connect with others who understand.

 • Low potassium levels

-• Lack of breasts, pubic hair, and menstruation in females
+• Lack of breast development, pubic hair, or menstruation

-• Males with external genitalia that appear female
+• Males with external genitalia that appear more typically female

 • Infertility